updatecli/updatecli/README.md

 ## Targets

-"Targets" stage will update the definition of every targets based on the value return during the source stage if all conditions are met.
+"Targets" stage will update the definition for every targets based on the value return during the source stage if all conditions are met.

 ### yaml

-This target will update a yaml value file
+This target will update an yaml file base a value retrieve during the source stage.

 ```
 targets:
+  id:
-  - kind: yaml
+    kind: yaml
     spec:
       file: "Yaml file path from the root repository"
       key: "yaml key to update"